collective/collective.weather/README.rst

 Life, the Universe, and Everything
 ----------------------------------

-A Plone package to display the weather at selected locations.
+A Plone package to display the weather at selected locations inside a portlet or viewlet.

 Mostly Harmless
 ---------------